 Nava Moran: Once mastered, this technique can deliver analyses of a few tens of cells in a few experimental days if it is performed properly.

-Menachem Moshelion: After watching this video, you should have a good understanding of how to determine the osmotic water permeability in individual isolated protoplasts or other spherical cells subjected to a ‘non-instantaneous’ hypotonic assay; first by videotaping the assay, then, by using the programs provided to extract the time courses of volume changes of the swelling cells, and, finally, by fitting these time courses to yield the desired best-fit parameters of the osmotic water permeability.
+Menachem Moshelion: After watching this video, you should have a good understanding of how to determine the osmotic water permeability in isolated protoplasts or other spherical cells subjected to a hypotonic assay.For any remaining questions, please don’t hesitate to contact us.

 Provided Media